daostack/alchemy/README.md

 There are two ways to work with the alchemy stack.
 We are providing a convenient `docker-compose` file for quick setup.
-Alternatively, you can recreated the docker enviroement by installing an starting all [services locally](./docs/nodocker.md).
+Alternatively, you can recreate the docker environment by installing an starting all [services locally](./docs/nodocker.md).

 ## Working with docker